 We begin with the following general question: can one define equivalence relations between time series, whereby two time series are declared equivalent if they differ only up to noise?
-This is of course a heuristic; in this paper we give one concrete way to understand this.
-We prove the following theorem, which combines \ref{mean theorem} and \ref{variance theorem}:
+This is our guiding heuristic; in this paper, we give one concrete way to understand this.

+We begin with motivation: in set theory and throughout mathematics, an equivalence relation $\sim$ on a set $\mathcal{X}$ can simplify the set.
+Indeed, an equivalence relation partitions the original set into equivalence classes - subsets of $\mathcal{X}$ in which everything is mutually equivalent.
+By considering the set of equivalence classes $\mathcal{X}/\sim$, equivalent elements of the original $\mathcal{X}$ have been collapsed or divided down to the same element of $\mathcal{X}/\sim$; for this reason, the latter is called the quotient set.

+If we wish to understand time series as equivalent if they differ only up to noise, and then wish to define distance measures that ``cancel out the noise'', we would like to define equivalence relations $\sim$ such that the quotient set $\mathcal{X}/\sim$ is \emph{metrizable}, namely can be imbued with an appropriate metric.
+Then, two equivalence classes of time series $A$ and $B$ would have an unambiguous distance $d$ apart.
+That is, any time series $X_t$ in the $A$ class and any time series $Y_t$ in the $B$ class would have a noise-invariant distance $d$ apart.

+To concretely define these equivalence relations, we take the posture that time series consist of locally stationary segments separated by change points (or structural breaks) at which the statistical properties of the time series change, a frequent assumption in the statistical literature \cite{Dahlhaus1997}.
+If two time series have the exact same structural breaks and appropriately chosen statistical properties (up to completely identical distributions) in each of the segments, then the difference between them is random noise.
+This is of course just one way to build a framework envisioned by the paragraphs above.

+The following theorem proves that the above goals are possible.
+Formally, it combines Theorems \ref{thm:mean_theorem} and \ref{thm:var_theorem}:

 \begin{thm} There exist equivalence relations $\sim$ on the space $\mathfrak{X}$ of time series, obtained from algorithmic determination of change points, such that the resulting quotient spaces $\mathfrak{X}/ \mathord{\sim}$ are metrizable.
-Such metrics are continuous with respect to perturbation of the time series, (lemma \ref{perturbation property lemma}). \end{thm}
+Further, such metrics are continuous with respect to perturbation of the time series. \end{thm}

-The proof and construction of such equivalence relations builds on several insights: the change point algorithms developed by \cite{Hawkins1977,Hawkins2003} and \cite{Ross2014}, the distances between change points of \cite{James2019} and the construction of Lebesgue $L^p$ spaces as metrizable quotients by \cite{Riesz}.
+The proof and construction of such equivalence relations build on several insights: the change point algorithms developed by \cite{Hawkins1977,Hawkins2003} and \cite{Ross2014}, the distances between change points of \cite{James2020_nsm}, and the construction of Lebesgue $L^p$ spaces as metrizable quotients by \cite{Riesz}.

 The most significant equivalence relation between functions in measure theory is that of almost everywhere equivalence: define $f \sim g$ if $f=g$ a.e., that is, $\{x:f(x)\neq g(x)\}$ is measure zero.
-For both the motivation and mathematics of our theorem and construction, we rely on this crucial equivalence relation.
+We rely on this crucial equivalence relation for both the motivation and mathematics of our theorem and construction.